 The American River, located just 1 hour east of Sacramento, and less than 2 hours from the Lake Tahoe area, in the Sierra Foothills, is one of the most popular whitewater river systems in the country.
 The American River consists of 3 totally different forks with something for everyone.

 The South Fork of the American River, located in the Coloma/Lotus valley, is the most popular of the 3 due to its class 2 and 3 rapids that everyone from 7-77 can handle.
 It even has a class 1 and 2 section that 4 and 5 year olds can enjoy.
 The Middle Fork of the American, which is situated east of the town of Auburn is a super scenic and wild class 3 and 4 summertime rafting run.
 Hold onto your hat (or helmet, helmets are worn on all rafting trips) as you cascade through one of the wildest rapids anywhere, the Tunnel Chute.
 Both the South Fork and the Middle Fork are hydroelectrically dam controlled which means they can be rafted all summer long due to upstream lakes and reservoirs.
 The North Fork, the wildest of the 3 forks, and recommended for experience rafters, is a spring time class 4 and 4+ run that carves through a super tight gorge and drops over steep technical drops.

-Coming up to the American River for a whitewater rafting adventure can be a life changing event.
+Coming up for an American River Rafting trip can be a life changing event.
 Making sure you are well prepared will make this adventure even more….

 Rafting on the American river can vary from really hot in the summertime to cool in the spring.